Prime splittings of Determinantal Ideals: Introduction

-The classical ideal $I_k$ generated by all $k\times k$ minors of $X$, equals $J_\Delta$, where $\Delta$ is the full $(k-1)$-skeleton of the simplex on $[n]$.
-The ideal $I_k(X)$ has been extensively studied from the viewpoint of algebraic geometry and commutative algebra.
-The variety $\mathcal{V}(I_k)$ consists of all $K$-linear maps from $K^m$ to $K^n$ of rank less than $k$.
-It is well known that the coordinate ring $S/I_k(X)$ is a normal Cohen--Macaulay domain, see \cite{BC,Ho}.
-Moreover, Sturmfels \cite{St90} and Caniglia et al. \cite{CGG} showed that the set of all $k\times k$ minors of $X$ forms a universal Gr\"obner basis of $I_k(X)$.
-Their technique provided a new proof of the Cohen--Macaulayness of the coordinate ring $S/I_k(X)$ and it has been used to compute numerical invariants of these rings, like the multiplicity and the Hilbert function, see \cite{BH1,CH,HT}.
-Some excellent references on the theory of determinantal ideals are the book \cite{BV} of Bruns and Vetter, and the paper \cite{BC} of Bruns and Conca.
+To put our work in perspective, let us mention some prior results on determinantal ideals.
+The classical ideal $I_{(k)}$ generated by all $k$-minors of $X$ is equal to $J_{\Delta_{(k)}}$, where $\Delta_{(k)}$ consists of all subsets of $[n]$ of cardinality~$k$.
+The ideal $I_{(k)}$ has been extensively studied from the viewpoint of algebraic geometry and commutative algebra.
+The variety $\mathcal{V}(I_{(k)})$ consists of all $K$-linear maps from $K^m$ to $K^n$ of rank less than~$k$.
+Sturmfels~\cite{St90} and Caniglia et al.~\cite{CGG} showed that the set of all $k$-minors of $X$ forms a Gr\"obner basis of~$I_{(k)}$ (with respect to both diagonal and lexicographic orders).
+Moreover, in the case that $k=\min\{m,n\}$ the generators of $I_{(k)}$ form a universal Gr\"obner basis (i.e., a Gr\"obner basis with respect to every term order on $K[X]$).
+Their technique provided a new proof of the Cohen--Macaulayness of $R/I_{(k)}$ in this case and has been used to compute numerical invariants of these rings, like the multiplicity and the Hilbert function, see~\cite{BH1,CH,HT}.
+Some excellent references on the theory of determinantal ideals are the book~\cite{BV} of Bruns and Vetter, and the paper~\cite{BC} of Bruns and Conca.